 Version 8.2.7 (also known as 8.2 update 7) is available from dev.sitecore.net at: https://dev.sitecore.net/Downloads/Sitecore_Experience_Platform/82/Sitecore_Experience_Platform_82_Update7.aspx

 That is a good question.
 If you are using MongoDB Atlas fully managed clusters, those existing clusters running 3.4 will be automatically upgraded to 3.6 on January 31, 2020.
-This means your Sitecore 8.2 installation will have incorrect drivers to connect to the hosted MongoDB.If you are self-hosting MongoDB, it will not suddenly stop working on that date, but it is no longer supported by the vendor.
+This means your Sitecore 8.2 installation will have incorrect drivers to connect to the hosted MongoDB.If you are self-hosting MongoDB, it will not suddenly stop working on that date, but it is no longer supported by the vendor, unless you have extended life support.
 In some cases, you might be in a situation where it is acceptable to continue running unsupported software.
 For example, you may have an agreement with a third-party managed services group to provide full support for your MongoDB infrastructure.
 Often those third-party services groups themselves rely on support from the software vendor and may need to upgrade you to maintain that support.
 If you are in that type of services agreement, you should contact your service vendor and inquire if the EOL will have any impact to continued support.